View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - an infection, such as meningitis or chickenpox

-Certain problems that affect a mother during pregnancy can also cause a baby to have an ischemic stroke before or after birth.
-Examples include:
+Some problems that affect a mother during pregnancy can cause a baby to have an ischemic stroke before or after birth.
+These include:

 - preeclampsia (high blood pressure during pregnancy that can cause swelling in the hands, feet, and legs)

 - premature rupture of the membranes (when a woman's water breaks more than 24 hours before labor starts)

 - drug abuse

 - placenta problems that decrease the baby's oxygen supply, such as placental abruption

 - a head injury that causes a broken blood vessel

 - arteriovenous malformation, a condition in which the blood vessels in the brain don't connect properly